SDGforskning/sdg-strings/SDG03_query_action_WoS.md

 > 3.b.3 Proportion of health facilities that have a core set of relevant essential medicines available and affordable on a sustainable basis

 This target is interpreted to cover research about:
-* Support for development of medicines/vaccines for diseases in developing countries or for diseases "primarily affecting" them.
-For the query, we have interpreted this as neglected tropical diseases.
-For other diseases it is harder to decide if they are neglected or who they primarily affect, but we have used a list of diseases found in (<a id="GBD">[Coates et al., 2021](#f31)</a>) - from results and Appendix table 6 over disease occurence/fatalities in richest vs. poorest, and generic terms for developing countries.
+* Support for development of medicines/vaccines for diseases "primarily affecting" developing countries.
+To decide which diseases to include, we have used neglected tropical diseases, and a list found in (<a id="GBD">[Coates et al., 2021](#f31)</a>) - from results and Appendix table 6 over disease occurence/fatalities in richest vs. poorest countries.
+We tested using individual country names in the string, but that resulted in noise from research on other diseases in these countries - not just those primarily affecting developing / low and middle income countries.
 We interpret "support" as financial support as well as cooperation and research partnerships  (phrase 1).
 * Access to affordable essential medicines and vaccines on a broad scale in accordance with Doha/TRIPS (phrase 2).

 This query consists of 2 phrases.